 All substitutions and/or exceptions must be approved by the concentration advisor in consultation with the Director of Undergraduate Studies.
 A substitution or exception is not approved until specified in writing in the student’s concentration file housed in the English Department.

 Nonfiction Writing Track

 (11 courses at the level of 0300, formerly 0210, or above)

 The English concentration also includes a Nonfiction Writing Track.
 The requirements are the same as 1 through 4 above, in addition to ONE English literature course emphasizing the genre of nonfiction writing, and THREE 1000-level Nonfiction Writing courses (only one of which may be ENGL1050) for a total of eleven courses.

 Honors in English

 Requirements are the same as those for the regular concentration, with the following additions:

 Honors candidates must complete at least three upper-level seminars or comparable small courses and complete ENGL 1991 and ENGL 1992.
-Honors candidates must also earn more A's than B's in courses taken as part of the English concentration (or receive the equivalent faculty evaluation on a Course Performance Report for courses taken S/NC).
+Honors candidates must also earn more A's than B's in courses taken as part of the English concentration.

 Applicants for Honors must have two letters of recommendation submitted to the Honors Advisor, a writing sample, and a one-page description of their proposed topic signed by the faculty member who has agreed to serve as the director of their thesis.